 You may lack technical experience in coding or working with developers.
 Developers are very bright and they will catch onto this very fast.
 However, your ability to stay on top of the interview and guide the questioning will determine whether you get a skilled coder or not.
 Pilot the conversation and don’t let the developer drive you away from the point.
 That way you get to ask them the questions you intended to, even difficult ones that will catch them by surprise.
 It will be easier to find out what they know and what they don’t.
 If you let them lead the conversation, the candidates will drive you to where they want you to be, then outsmart you all together.
-To be a great recruiter in a field you know nothing about the secret is to pretend to know what you don’t.
+To be a great recruiter in a field you know nothing about, the secret is to pretend to know what you don’t.

-4. Quality over everything
+4. Prioritize quality over everything

 Great developers never come cheap.
 They are the crème de la crème of their profession for heaven’s sake!
 Sometimes expensive can go a long way.
 In fact, an expensive programmer is testimony of how confident they are in their ability.
 I’m not saying you should go for expensive.
 The point is, the developers know you want to save some money, and they will propose various rates.
 Be bright enough to know when the cheap deal is too good to be true.

-5. Former clients
+5. Review their former clients

 You will get to learn a thing or two about the developer by finding out about their former clients.
 You will also get to know if that developer will work for the startup team that you are building.
 When you are a startup, anyone you hire has to be a fighter.
 That is usually the startup mentality.
 Getting that coder who has worked for Google or Amazon or Facebook could be the worst choice ever as much as it may seem that it is the best choice at the time.
 Sometimes getting the developers who have worked for big companies is best reserved for later when you have grown as a company too.
 Unless their character is right, don’t hire them.
 What your startup needs is a developer with versatility, adaptability, risk-taking abilities and a self-starter personality.